sirtimbly/frets/README.md

 Action() -> Model -> State() -> View() -> [wait for client events that call an Action()]

 Note:
+> I based this project on what I read on [sam.js.org](https://sam.js.org) but I modified it slightly.
 > In FRETS the part of "Model" will be played by a function called "validate", and the part of "state" will be played by a function call "calculate".
 Sometimes, the "View" function is called the "Render" function - in case that helps you wrap your mind around things.

 ## Philosophical Rules